ahnge/chatapp/README.md

     ```
 5.  **Access the application**:

-        Open your browser and navigate to `http://localhost:3000` to use the application.
+        Open your browser and navigate to `http://localhost:3000` to start chatting with CatGPT.

 ## Notes